theangels/NotationParser/README.md

 # NotationParser

 A tool to convert digital musical notation to pwm rate and duration.
 You can use this tool to make the buzzer play nice music.
+[Doc](docs/NotationParser.md)

-You can also use this tool to convert scores to MIDI file.
+You can also use this tool to convert scores to MIDI file.[Doc](docs/MidiGenerator.md)

 ## Notation